fondbot/docs/en/sending-messages.md

     $this->sendMessage('Should I send you a weather forecast every day?', $keyboard);

-You can find out about supported templates in the [templates](/templates) section.
+You can read more about templates in the [templates](/templates) section.

 ## Attachments
 Sending attachment is an ease: